She makes me put my knife against her soft white throat. How I want to press it in. A million times I see the blade go in.

 Frantz wiped tears out of his eyes with a sudden violent gesture, a wrenching of his hand across his face like a presentiment of self-harm.
 “You’re not listening to me.
 I’m telling you what’s wrong but you’re not listening.”

-“Okay,” I said stupidly, only belatedly understanding that Frantz was in a bad state and that he’d come to me for help.
+“Okay,” I said stupidly, only belatedly understanding that Frantz, in a bad state, had come to me for help.
+Me.
 Not that I knew what to do or say.
 “Yeah, no, I’m listening, I am.
 Go on.”
 Don’t say the wrong thing, I thought, please don’t say the wrong thing, he’s so volatile.

 Frantz grinned at me suddenly.
 “You’re fucking hopeless, Kevin.”

 I sighed a deep, protracted sigh.
 “Sorry.”